roopalakshman127/kafka-gpss-replication/README.md

      like "public"."TEST_POC"
   ) ON COMMIT drop;
 ```
 As soon as GPSS is intended to provide near-real time replication, those batches are processed frequently, i.e. once a second.
 That could cause catalog bloat.
-I advice to create table once on GPSS job start and reuse it, truncating before processing of eatch batch
+I advice to create table once on GPSS job start and reuse it, truncating before processing of each batch